HudsonAlpha/igv-grapher/README.md

 # igv-grapher
+This is a tool used internally at the HudsonAlpha Institute for Biotechnology and is presented for the purposes of publication.
+It has not been designed to be portable outside of the HudsonAlpha compute cluster, so use elsewhere will require customization.

 ## Overview
 Given a BED file and either a bed file of genomic regions or VCF of structural variant calls, use IGV in headless mode to make graphs.